twelsh37/CS50P-Submission/README.md

 #### Video Demo:  <URL HERE>
 #### Description:

-This is my final project submission for Harvard Universitys CS50P.
+This is my final project submission for Harvard University CS50P.
 The application utilises an open-source application framework for building the web application. <br>
-The application is frontended by a login page where only authorised users can gain access to the main application.
+The application is front-ended by a login page where only authorised users can gain access to the main application.
 The login page is back-ended to the [Deta Base NoSQL database](https://www.deta.sh/), which is used to store our user credentials.<br>
-When the ur gains access to the main application Area they are presented with an opening page displaying a stock ticker for user selectable instraments, Some metric boxes for teh associated ticker symbols.<br>
+When the user gains access to the main application area, they are presented with an opening page displaying a stock ticker for user-selectable instruments and some metric boxes for the associated ticker symbols.<br>
-There are then other selectable options available in the side bar that will allow the user to display different information.<br>
+There are then other selectable options available in the sidebar that will allow the user to display different information.<br>

 Examples of this kind of data are
 * 7 Wonders of The World
 * A selection of African Game Parks
 * The 100 most populous cities on Earth

-Below is the data for the 7 wonders of the world which will be plotted on a digital map.<br>
+Below is the data for the 7 wonders of the world, which will be plotted on a digital map.<br>
 The locations are as follows:
 #### _The 7 Wonders of the Ancient World_
 | **Name**                         	| **Country** 	| **Latitude**           	| **Longitude**          	|